 I’ve been thinking a lot lately about what it means to be brave.

 People who follow their passion are brave, as it takes bravery to leave your comfort zone.
 Bravery is persevering even through set backs and challenges and in some cases, out right aggression.
 The Water Guardians of Standing Rock were incredibly brave.
 I believe that through these big displays of courage, each of us can be inspired to be brave in our own way.
 For me, I felt brave to begin this website, not knowing how it would be perceived in the Tango community.

-In regard to Tango, bravery can be attending your first Tango class, going to your first milonga or even inviting someone new to dance.
+In Tango, bravery can be attending your first class, going to your first milonga or even inviting someone new to dance.
 No matter what act of bravery you accomplish, you will be changed from the experience, most often for the better.
 It takes courage to act from the heart, to do something you are passionate about, and to persevere even though you do not know the outcome.

 Here in San Francisco, it’s the women of Tango Con*Fusión that I consider brave.
 By taking a chance on an all-women’s tango company, almost unheard of at the time, they have gone against traditional thinking about what is Argentine Tango and how it is meant to be danced.
 It should be clarified that these women are not trying to dance as men, but merely as women who lead.
 In their words: “As women trained and versed in traditional Argentine Tango, they deeply respect traditional tango, cherish the experience of dancing with men, and love to lead. ”

 Tango Con*Fusión (TCF) is a group of eight women exploring the idiom of Argentine Tango beyond its traditional boundaries.
 As professional performers and teachers of Argentine Tango, with varied backgrounds in contemporary and classical dance, they create a fusion of genres within their choreography.